aselshall/gwh/hw/project.md

    - [Part 3 Model Application](https://youtu.be/s7jk0MSXNWo)
 - Winston, R.B.
 (2023).
 Getting Started with MODFLOW.
 The Groundwater Project: [https://doi.org/10.21083/978-1-77470-030-3](https://doi.org/10.21083/978-1-77470-030-3)

+## FAQs

+**Q.1: I can not run the model because the path to save it will not work.**

+A: If the path name has a dot `.`  or special characters, you will have this issue.
+Keep your path name simple.

 ## References
 - Elshall, A.S., A.D.
 Arik, A. El-Kadi, S. Pierce, M. Ye, C. A. Wada, K.M.
 Burnett, ​L.L.
 Bremer, and G. Chun (2020), Groundwater sustainability : A review of the interactions between science and policy, Environmental Research Letters, 15 , 093004. https://doi.org/10.1088/1748-9326/ab8e8c